vaharoni/devops/docs/infra/Postgres.md

 1. It makes it very easy to install Postgres extensions
 2. It supports Citus out of the box

-While we do not install Citus as part of this initial setup, having the capability to (relatively) easily install Citus if ever need it in the future is advantegeous.
+While we do not install Citus as part of this initial setup, having the capability to (relatively) easily install Citus if ever needed is advantegeous.

 ## Step 1: Install the operator